News

 Should Pregnant Women Get the COVID-19 Vaccine?

-Prevention, as always is key.
-Pregnant women in the United States are being given the option for the novel COVID-19 vaccine.
+Prevention, as always, is key.
+Pregnant women in the United States are being given the option of the novel COVID-19 vaccine.
 Although pregnant women were excluded from the vaccine clinical trials as they have been performed, the CDC has stated that “the mRNA vaccines do not use the live virus that causes COVID-19” and “are unlikely to pose a risk for people who are pregnant” The CDC also added that mRNA vaccines “are not thought to be a risk to the breastfeeding infant,” the CDC added.

 Contact Us